collective/volto-hydra/README.md

 ### Level 4: Enable Managing Blocks directly on your frontend

-If you completed levels 1 to 3 (made blocks clickable and enabled live updates) then inplace block management is automatically enabled.
+If you completed levels 1 to 3 (made blocks clickable and enabled live updates) then visual block management is automatically enabled.

 Now an editor can :-
 - click on '+' Icon directly on the frontend to add a block after the current block.
 This will make the BlockChooser popup appear.